go back to main page

 About

-By the end of the one-year project period (December 2026), an operators' structure with the largest possible overlap of interests should have emerged, which aims to implement the specific planning and construction of a modular test structure in Schleswig-Holstein as part of follow-up funding.
-The aim is to give companies and research institutions from the blue bioeconomy access to scalable industrial processes.
-At the same time, a viable business model combining sources of revenue is to be developed.
-Public projects in the climate, energy, and education sectors will also be given access to the facility for a fee.
+By the end of the project period (Q4/2026), an operator structure should have emerged or, if necessary, been established, which aims to implement the concrete planning and construction of this modular test structure in Schleswig-Holstein within the framework of follow-up funding.
+The aim is to give companies and research institutions from the blue bioeconomy access to scalable, industrial processes.

-Start: immediately (January 2026)
+Start: immediately (January 2026) Blue Bioeconomy Operator Consortium (BaMS.B3)

 You would like to stay up to date or are interested in participating?